SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/user-consent-article.md

 }
 ```

-See <doc:setup-article> for more information about tracking setup.
+Read the <doc:setup-article> article for more information about tracking setup.

 ### Provide user content choices